Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 It is generally used in Front Axle of the vehicle.
 In this suspension system, only one wheel is adjusted accordingly to the road condition.
 There is little to zero effect on the opposite wheel. i.e. Mac Pherson Strut, Wishbone, etc. suspension system.

 Here both the wheels are attached to the same axle.
 That means when one wheel comes in contact with any bump or uneven road the other one will also change its position may be tilt or mover upwards or downwards.
 This is generally used in heavy-duty vehicles such as truck, bus, etc. i.e. solid axle leaf spring, solid-axle coil spring.

 Air Suspension System:

-These are the suspension systems which used widely, however, there are several more types of suspension systems, we will describe those in-depth in a separate article.
+These are the suspension systems which are used widely, however, there are several more types of suspension systems.

 Based on the Driving End of the Vehicle:

 If we consider the driving end then an automobile vehicle will be classified into two types: